ar-io/ar-io-marketplace-process/docs/adr/ADR-001-module-whitelist.md

 ## Context

-The ARNS Marketplace enables trading of Arweave Name Tokens (ANTs) for ARIO tokens through a decentralized order book system.
+The ARNS Marketplace enables trading of Arweave Name Tokens (ANTs) for ARIO tokens through a minimal order book system.
 ANTs are external processes that can be transferred to the marketplace, listed for sale, and eventually transferred to buyers.
 The marketplace relies on two key interactions with ANT processes:

 1. **Credit-Notice**: When an ANT is transferred to the marketplace for listing
 2. **State-Notice**: When the marketplace queries ANT ownership to verify successful transfers